 Again, use up-to-date security software to scan and cleanse your PC, and if the scammer did get you to do something to your PC using System Restore to roll back the settings is always a good idea.
 And tell the police.
 If you have lost money, it’s possible your credit card company or contents insurance will cover the loss.

 Get Piece of Mind – Speak to us to and arrange to get your computer checked over -01604 411444

 Solving your smaller problems over the phone.
 We take over your PC or Apple Macintosh whilst you sit back and relax.
 This is our quickest and cheapest service, suitable for the smaller problems – 20 minutes limit.

-Learn something new, we can teach you anything you wish to learn with a one to one session. in your own home using you equipment.such as word, excel, video editing, image editing, music application or just simply use of the World Wide Web.
+Learn something new, we can teach you anything you wish to learn with a one to one session in your own home using your equipment.
+Such as word, excel, video editing, image editing, music application or just simply use of the World Wide Web.